 6. Do not allow users to store passwords in their browsers – disable this as a GPO policy.
 Better an inconvenience than an exploit.
 IE8: http://technet.microsoft.com/en-us/library/cc985351.aspx, IE9: http://technet.microsoft.com/en-us/library/gg699401.aspx

-7. Patch your end-point machines; this patching of end user machines is as high a priority as that of servers, if not higher.
+7. Patch your end-point machines; this patching of end-user machines is as high a priority as that of servers, if not higher.
 Since users are constantly browsing using these machines, they might be more prone to coming across exploits.

 8. A critical component which must always be up-to-date is the web browser.
-Always make sure that the latest versions with the most recent updates are in place – most exploits target web browsers specifically.
+Always make sure that the latest versions of the most recent updates are in place – most exploits target web browsers specifically.